kirankrch24/Student-Rank-Pridiction/README.md

 As I sat there, deep in thought, my brother broke the silence.

-"What do you think about which college you're going to apply to?" he asked, as he continued to work on his coding assignments in Java.
+"What do you think about which engineering college you're going to apply to?" he asked, as he continued to work on his coding assignments in Java.

 "I don't know," I replied.
 "I'll apply to whichever ones I'm eligible for."